the 2020 program application period will be june-september 2019.

 |Please include your most updated CV or resume.

--What (if any) institutional support (financial, time, or otherwise) you have for pursuing the FIT program
+2. What (if any) institutional support (financial, time, or otherwise) you have for pursuing the FIT program.
+While financial support is not required, the most successful participants have the moral support of their institution to embark on this multi-year program.

 |2 Faculty letters- These should be sent by faculty with whom you have worked in ACH courses, RCF, TTT, or in other capacities.
 These letters should discuss your knowledge and competence as they relate to the FIT program core domains of facilitation, workshop content and development, coaching, and personal awareness.
 They should also provide an opinion about your readiness for ACH training.
 Send this request letter to the 2 ACH Faculty from whom you'd like letters.
 It contains details on what they need to include in their letters of recommendation.